anerlo/HTML-and-CSS/README.md

 # Article Clon

-An article clon built for my first project with HTML.
+An article clon built for my first project with HTML and CSS.